|

 troubleshooting 37 individual electrical problems in the DC

-instructions in the Instructor Guide, IG03.
+instructions in the Instructor Guide, H-IG113.

 The DC Motor circuit is described